About, About me,

 I studied film and TV waaaaay before YouTube was born, have had several pieces of writing published including a children’s book and gained a certificate in Songwriting with one recording to my credit.
 I haven’t played the piano however, in more than a decade. #lifegoalstogetbackinto

-I am mildly obsessed with anything French or European – food, music, subtitled movies, decor, documentaries, photography… and mixing it with modern life in Australia.
+I am mildly obsessed with anything French or European – food, music, subtitled movies, decor, documentaries, photography, garden gatherings… and mixing it with modern life in Australia.
 I make some pretty smashing food and have put together a thousand pretty table settings easily, with things I have at home.

 In our home, we have a special travel tradition.
 We bring back ideas, recipes and cultural traditions from our holiday experiences to weave into our everyday life, rather than collecting trinkets or souvenirs.
 So… it’s a mixed household here!

 Between myself and my husband, we have large Australian family.
-8 siblings, 7 in-laws, 16 nephews, 4 nieces, 1 nephew-in-law, 3 nieces-in-law, 5 great-nephews and 3 great-niece’s.
+8 siblings, 8 in-laws, 18 nephews, 5 nieces, 1 nephew-in-law, 3 nieces-in-law, 5 great-nephews and 3 great-niece’s.
 Our home hosts the two of us usually, but when our family gets together, it can be many.
 Our biggest home-catered endeavor was a homemade pizza party for 40 people.
-We shared dinner at a long garden table in our backyard.
-And… it was fairly easy.
+We shared dinner at a long garden table in our backyard, alight with candles and laughter.
+And… it was crazy, but easy.
 We prepared 18 pizzas the night before so that for the party – we simply set the table, loaded the oven and feasted together.

 I want to show you how you can do these things easily too.